SharonLutz/SharonLutz.github.io/index.md

 2006: BA in Mathematics, University of Colorado, Boulder

 ### Academic/ Research Positions
-Assistant Professor: July 2011-present
+Assistant Professor: July 2011-present<br>
 Department of Biostatistics and Informatics, University of Colorado, Colorado School of Public Health (CSPH)

-Concentration Director for the Masters in Public Health in Applied Biostatistics Program: July 2013-May 2016 Department of Biostatistics and Informatics, University of Colorado, CSPH
+Concentration Director for the Masters in Public Health in Applied Biostatistics Program: July 2013-May 2016<br>
+Department of Biostatistics and Informatics, University of Colorado, CSPH

-Senior Research Instructor: December 2010- July 2011 Department of Biostatistics and Informatics, University of Colorado, CSPH
+Senior Research Instructor: December 2010- July 2011<br>
+Department of Biostatistics and Informatics, University of Colorado, CSPH

-Joint Postdoctoral Research Fellow: March 2010- December 2010 Institute for Genomic Mathematics, University of Bonn, Germany Department of Biostatistics, Harvard University
+Joint Postdoctoral Research Fellow: March 2010- December 2010 Institute for Genomic Mathematics, University of Bonn, Germany<br>
+Department of Biostatistics, Harvard University

-Graduate Research Assistant: May 2007- March 2010 Department of Biostatistics, Harvard University
+Graduate Research Assistant: May 2007- March 2010<br>
+Department of Biostatistics, Harvard University

-Graduate Teaching Assistant: August 2007- August 2009 Department of Biostatistics, Harvard University
+Graduate Teaching Assistant: August 2007- August 2009<br>
+Department of Biostatistics, Harvard University

-Graduate Research Assistant: May 2007- August 2007 Institute for Behavioral Genetics, University of Colorado, Boulder
+Graduate Research Assistant: May 2007- August 2007<br>
+Institute for Behavioral Genetics, University of Colorado, Boulder